Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson: -type molecular systems

-Based on the preceding discussion, it is concluded that the observed $X_1(2900)$ can be interpreted as a charmed-strange molecular tetraquark, wherein coupled-channel effects play a crucial role.
-This interpretation naturally motivates a systematic exploration of its partner states in the $K^{*}\bar{D}_1$ and $K^{(*)}\bar{D}_2^*$ systems.
-Such an investigation not only provides critical insights for future experimental verification of the charmed-strange molecular tetraquark interpretation of the observed $X_1(2900)$, but also serves to enrich the family of the $T_{\bar c \bar s}$-type charmed-strange molecular tetraquark states.

-In the following, we discuss the bound state properties of the $K \bar D_2^*$ system with $I(J^P)=0(2^-)$.
-Analogous to the OBE effective interaction of the $K \bar D_1$ system with $I(J^P)=0(1^-)$, the effective interaction of the $K \bar D_2^*$ system with $I(J^P)=0(2^-)$ is mediated only by the $\sigma$, $\rho$, and $\omega$ exchanges.
+Analogous to the OBE effective interaction of the $K \bar D_1$ system with $I(J^P)=0(1^-)$, the OBE effective interaction of the $K \bar D_2^*$ system with $I(J^P)=0(2^-)$ is mediated only by the $\sigma$, $\rho$, and $\omega$ exchanges.
 Among these, the $\sigma$ and $\rho$ exchange interactions provide attraction, and the $\omega$ exchange interaction provides repulsion.
 Similar to the binding behavior of the $K \bar D_1$ system with $I(J^P)=0(1^-)$, the single-channel analysis and the $S$-$D$ wave mixed analysis, with a cutoff parameter $\Lambda$ varying between 0.8 and 2.0 GeV, show that the $K \bar D_2^*$ system with $I(J^P)=0(2^-)$ does not support the formation of a loosely bound state.
-Thus, the $K \bar D_2^*$ system with $I(J^P)=0(2^-)$ cannot be considered as a charmed-strange molecular tetraquark candidate in the single-channel analysis and the $S$-$D$ wave mixed analysis.
-In contrast, a coupled-channel calculation, explicitly including the $K \bar D_2^*$, $K^* \bar D_1$, and $K^* \bar D_2^*$ channels, reveals a different picture.
-Fig.~\ref{KbarD2} summarizes the resulting bound state properties including the binding energy, the RMS radius, and the probabilities of various components as functions of the cutoff $\Lambda$ for the coupled $K \bar D_2^* / K^* \bar D_1 / K^* \bar D_2^*$ system with $I(J^P)=0(2^-)$.
-When the cutoff parameter is fixed to be larger than $1.86\,{\rm GeV}$, a loosely bound state is predicted.
-Notably, besides the dominant $K \bar D_2^*$ component, the $K^* \bar D_2^*$ channel also plays an important role in this bound state.
-Therefore, the coupled $K \bar D_2^* / K^* \bar D_1 / K^* \bar D_2^*$ system with $I(J^P)=0(2^-)$ can be regarded as a charmed-strange molecular tetraquark candidate, and coupled-channel effects are crucial in the formation of this bound state.
-This situation is analogous to the case where the observed $X_1(2900)$ is interpreted as a charmed-strange molecular tetraquark candidate.
+Thus, the $K \bar D_2^*$ system with $I(J^P)=0(2^-)$ does not form a loosely bound state in the single-channel analysis and the $S$-$D$ wave mixed analysis.